 It took Danny way too long to figure out that Skulker was being affected by his schedule.

-I know that this is part of the joke in the episode, but SERIOUSLY no one was ever able to get close enough to Samson to figure out their gender?
+I know that this is part of the joke in the episode, but SERIOUSLY no one was ever able to get close enough to Samson to figure out their sex?
 When they’re one of the only two of their species left?
 You’re really willing to let the species die out because you’re too lazy or scared to even try to get a peek at their fruit basket?
 Come on.
 That’s what tranquilizers are for.

 Even then, it’s a goddamn gorilla.
 They’re not exactly modest.
 Their bait and tackle is usually on proud display.
 And if, indeed, no one was ever able to tell, why would you advertise that they’re both male when you don’t know?